Vermillion High School Administration Addition

 An addition to Vermillion High School will move the school district’s administration operations onto the same campus, providing financial benefits and reduced staff travel.
 In addition, it will house a classroom for the alternative high school.

-The addition, placed north of Vermillion High School’s performing arts center, will move the administrative offices from a leased building in the city’s downtown.
-The school board was given two options for the addition’s site and chose the option that will offer secure entrances and exits.
-The high school’s main entrance will continue to be used by students and visitors.
-The new entrance, an extension of the Thomas H. Craig Performing Arts Center’s north door, will be available for administrative staff and alternative high school students.
+The addition, placed east of Vermillion High School’s performing arts center, will move the administrative offices from a leased building in the city’s downtown.
+The school board was given several options for the addition’s site.
+They chose the option that will offer secure entrances and exits to the building, while keeping the high school administration near the center of the school itself.
+The high school’s main entrance will continue to be used by students and visitors but will have the extra security measure of requiring visitors to walk through the administration office prior to any access to the building during operating hours.
+The addition also upgrades this entrance to be more inviting to visitors with lots of natural light.
+The new secondary entrance, an extension of the Thomas H. Craig Performing Arts Center’s north door, will be available for administrative staff and alternative high school students.